constance03/frontend-test-two/README.md

 # **Project API - Rick and Morty**

-The API - Rick and Morty is a website with information about the Adult Swim show "Rick and Morty", that contains 4 pages: Home, Detalhes, Locations and Episodes.
+The API - Rick and Morty is a website with information about the Adult Swim show "Rick and Morty", that contains 4 pages: Home, Details, Locations and Episodes.
 The project has, as a source of data, the [Rick and Morty API](https://rickandmortyapi.com/ "Rick and Morty API").

 ## **Index**
 - <a href="#project-functionalities">Project functionalities</a>